-Leland School District is pleased to offer students access to computer usage to enhance academic development and skills in using media that are commonly found in all aspects of our daily lives.
 Leland School District Schools is CIPA (Child Internet Protection Act) and COPPA (Children's On-line Privacy Protection Act) compliant.
 Recognizing that no filtering solution can be 100% effective, it is understood that all technology protection measures do not and will not work perfectly.
 In complying with CIPA, Leland School District is expected to engage in a "good faith effort" to abide by the requirements of CIPA/FERPA.
 CIPA/FERPA does not create a private right to action, meaning that the discovery of objectionable material on a computer cannot result in a lawsuit complaining that a school violated CIPA/FERPA.